 In the fund financial statements, capital assets used in governmental fund operations are accounted for as capital outlay expenditures of the governmental fund upon acquisition.

-- 1. Summary of Significant Accounting Policies (Continued) - D. Assets, Liabilities, and Net Position or Equity (Continued)
+D. Assets, Liabilities, and Net Position or Equity (Continued)

 5) Compensated Absences

 Under terms of employment, Town employees are granted vacations and sick leave in varying amounts.
 Only benefits considered to be vested are disclosed in these statements.